 The same can be said about any external hard drives or cloud storage.
 The best way to determine what needs to be preserved and collected is to ask employees where they stored documents while they were working from home, and if they used any external hard drives, personal cloud drives, or any other storage media not maintained by, or even known to, the company.

 Cell phones will be the treasure trove of potentially relevant data.
 Obviously, we expect to see an increase in relevant texts.
-If people have been “sheltering in place,” location data will likely be uninteresting.
+If people have been reducing their activity, location data will likely be uninteresting.
 But, call history could be a valuable source of information like never before.
 When people worked in the office, cell phone use was hit and miss.
 Sometimes, people used their office phone and sometimes people used their cell phones.
 So, call logs were sometimes useful, but not essential, and they didn’t show a complete picture.
 Now, with people relying almost exclusively on their cell phones, every phone call – in or out – has been logged.
 Who made each call and how long it lasted is maintained for every call.
 This will likely be a valuable source of information that has been only moderately valuable before.

 And what about the technologies whose use exploded during this time?
 That’s right, what about your Zoom meetings, Google Meets, and Microsoft Teams video calls?
 Each one of those applications has the ability to record the meeting.
-Have any company meetings been recorded?
+Have any business meetings been recorded?
 If so, where are the copies?
 Who has them, and who is responsible for maintaining them?
 It is better to ask these questions now, while it is fresh on everyone’s mind, and so it doesn’t sneak up on you later.

 Though there are a lot of considerations going on now, preservation of potentially relevant documents is not high on the list.
 But, it should be.
 The easiest solution is to make this part of the process to re-enter the workplace.
-Companies should instruct their employees that as they close down their work-from-home office spaces, employees should move all of their work documents back to computers maintained by the company.
-Not only will this facilitate the use of these documents in the day-to-day business, but this will help the company keep track of its documents should there be legal issues down the road: employment, contract, trade secrets, etc. And, as for cell phones, they are still a valuable source of electronic discovery – just more so now.
+Businesses should instruct their employees that as they close down their work-from-home office spaces, employees should move all of their work documents back to computers maintained by the business.
+Not only will this facilitate the use of these documents in the day-to-day business, but this will help the business keep track of its documents should there be legal issues down the road: employment, contract, trade secrets, etc. And, as for cell phones, they are still a valuable source of electronic discovery – just more so now.